Table of Contents

-A good running shoe feels good right away and you won’t have muscle pain issues even during your initial run.
-But a good running shoe can become great and further prove its worth when you experience no issues after any running activity even running a marathon.
-Yes, with the current shoe technologies, it’s now common for marathoners not to experience pain after long runs unless they over train during their preparation.
-But the main criterion for this is that the runner must wear his or her best running shoes.
+A good running shoe is snug in every part of the foot.
+And you won’t have foot issues even during your first run.
+But a good running shoe can become great and prove its worth when you experience no issues after running even running a marathon.
+Yes, with the current shoe technologies, it’s now possible for marathoners not to experience pain after long runs.
+To do this, they must wear their best running shoes.

 Pronation of the foot explained

-Each of us has foot mechanics that belong to one of the three types of pronation of the foot – neutral, underpronation (supination), and overpronation.
+Each of us has foot mechanics that belong to one of the three types of pronation of the foot: neutral, supination, and overpronation.

 Neutral pronation.
-This pronation of the foot has a normal, healthy roll of foot where the weight distribution is fairly even across the entire foot surface with a slight emphasis on the big toe at toe-off.
-Neutral pronation has the least possibility of injury during any physical activity because all parts of the foot (heel, arch, and toes) work well to handle the load.
-Neutral pronators usually have a neutral or normal arch.
+This pronation of the foot has a healthy roll of foot where there is fair weight distribution across the foot surface with a slight emphasis on the big toe and second toe at the end of each step.
+Neutral pronation has the least possibility of injury because every part of the foot (heel, arch, and toes) work well to handle the load.
+Neutral pronators have a normal arch.

-Underpronation (supination).
-This pronation of the foot lacks the inward roll and forces the outer part of your heel and smaller toes to receive most of the impact during foot landing and toe-off.
-High arches are very common to supination where they have an influence on the outward roll of the foot.
-Supination also makes the foot rigid (or less flexible) during different phases of the gait cycle.
+Supination.
+This pronation of the foot lacks the inward roll and forces the outer part of your heel and smaller toes to receive most of the force during foot strike until your foot pushes off to complete your step.
+High arches are common to supination where they have an influence on the outward roll of the foot.
+Supination makes the foot rigid (or less flexible) during different phases of the gait cycle.

 Overpronation.
-This pronation of the foot forces too much inward roll causing your foot to be heavy at heel strike while increasing the rotation of your tibia which may cause lower leg and knee problems.
-With overpronation, the shock that your foot receives during impact doesn’t spread evenly across the entire foot surface and your ankle may have trouble stabilizing your body.
-Fallen arches are very common to overpronation.
+This pronation of the foot has too much inward roll causing your foot to be heavy at heel strike.
+Your foot increases the rotation of your tibia, which can cause problems in the lower limb.
+With overpronation, the shock that your foot receives during foot strike doesn’t spread across the foot surface.
+And your ankle may have trouble stabilizing your body.
+Flat feet are common to overpronation.

 How to choose a running shoe

-1. Make sure it’s a running shoe.
-Many shoes in the market look like great running shoes but in reality, they’re only sports-inspired shoes or just a look-alike of the actual running shoes and won’t give you any support for running.
-So, look into the item information and see that the shoe you’re considering is a true running shoe.
+1. Making sure it’s a running shoe.
+Many shoes look like great running shoes but in reality, they are only sports-inspired shoes or just a look-alike of the actual running shoes.
+Sports-inspired shoes won’t give you any support for running.
+So look into the item information and make sure that the shoe you are considering is a true running shoe.

-2. Check the shoe’s support type.
-Most online stores would include a support type description of Neutral, Neutral to underpronation (supination), or Overpronation/Stability in the item information.
-Take careful note of the description there because this is the most crucial part of choosing your correct running shoes.
+2. Determining your support type.
+Most online stores would include a clear description of the support type in the item information.
+Take note of the support type because this is the most crucial part of choosing your best running shoes.

-If the pronation of your foot is neutral to underpronation (supination) or a neutral arch to high arch, your best running shoes are neutral running shoes because they are flexible and have the best support for the rigidity of your foot during the gait cycle.
-Neutral pronators may also choose a minimalist shoe which is usually lighter, has lesser support, and has more contact with the ground which will encourage your lower leg muscles to work and strengthen as you progress in training.
+If the pronation of your foot is neutral or supination, your best running shoes are neutral shoes because they are flexible and have the best support for the rigidity of your foot during the gait cycle.
+Neutral pronators may choose a minimalist shoe if they enjoy a lighter shoe with more contact with the ground.
+These shoes will encourage your lower limb to build up strength during training.

-However, if you have overpronation, your best shoes are stability or motion control shoes because of their much-needed support for overpronation correction.
+If you have overpronation, your best running shoes are stability shoes because they have the arch support you need.

-3. Know your technology.
-Not all shoe technologies are equal, that’s why you have a specific brand that you like.
+3. Knowing your technology.
+Not all shoe technologies are equal, that is why you have a specific brand that you like.
 But do you know which technology works for you?
-Here are some top technologies of today that are constantly being improved every time there’s a new version of running shoe:
+Here are some top technologies of today that are being improved every time there’s a new version of running shoe: